 -Fences less than 6 feet high.
 Contact Planning regarding setback information

-If you have any questions please contact the Building and Code Enforcement Division, please call Gene Ashdown at 530-794-6717 or email.
+If you have any questions please contact the Building and Code Enforcement Division at 530-794-6708.

 Q. What other type of permits and licenses are required with a Building Permit?

-A. When applying for a building permit, the counter staff will review your proposed project and inform you if additional permits are necessary; such as electrical, plumbing or mechanical and other related permits including Grading Permit and/or Encroachment Permits issued by the Public Works Department and Fire Sprinkler Permits.
+A. When applying for a building permit, the counter staff will review your proposed project and inform you if additional permits are necessary; such as electrical, plumbing or mechanical and other related permits including grading permit and/or encroachment permits (issued by the Public Works Department) and fire sprinkler permits.
 Unless the property owner is acting as his/her own general contractor, the project’s general contractor and subcontractors will require the appropriate classified state contractor’s license and worker’s compensation insurance coverage.
-All contractors and subcontractors performing work in the City of Winters must possess a current business license.
+All contractors and subcontractors performing work in the City of Winters must possess a current City of Winters business license.

 Q. How do I find out the building requirements for my project?